Odaiba, Tokyo – 30 Things To Do + Photos

 Learn about how the waxworks are made or just strike a pose with Lady Gaga or recreate the famous scene from Breakfast at Tiffanys with a Audrey Hepburn mannequin.

-Plan My Japan tip – you can book combo tickets for Madame Tussauds Tokyo with LEGOLAND Tokyo to save money.
+You can book combo tickets for Madame Tussauds Tokyo with LEGOLAND Tokyo to save money.

 Book your discounted tickets with Klook >